woodruffw/yossarian-bot/README.md

 All arguments are optional:

-* `-a`/`--admins 'nick1,nick2'` - Set administrator(s) for the bot, separated by commas.
-If this flag is not provided, the `!admin` command will not work for any user.
 * `-t`/`--no-link-titles` - Disable link titling.
 * `-s`/`--no-seen` - Disable the `!seen` command.
 * `-r`/`--no-regex-replace` - Disable `sed`-like typo replacement.